Undergraduate Senior Thesis In Biology

 - make a poster presentation at the USA Annual Research Forum or the UCUR Annual Research Forum

-Biology students who are part of the University Honors Program will meet requirements for the Undergraduate Biology Senior Thesis and as well as those of the University's program.
+Biology students who are part of the University Honors College will meet requirements for the Undergraduate Biology Senior Thesis and as well as those of the University's program.